 E. Selection and Term of Office

-Members of general ministry teams may be appointed by the pastor and/or elders, or be enlisted by a lay pastor or ministry team leader.
-Ordinarily members will be enlisted by the team leader or lay pastor directly responsible for the team.
-The term of office for general ministry team members will be one year, but members may serve multiple terms by mutual consent of the pastor, team leader, lay pastor, and team member involved.
+Consensus members of general ministry teams are appointed by the pastor and elders or by someone they enlist to appoint members.
+The term of office for general ministry team members will be one year, but members may serve multiple terms by mutual consent.

 A. Purpose and function

-Standing ministry teams shall provide oversight of the church’s regular ministry affairs and assist in finding and providing the tangible resources necessary to effectively carry out the church’s ministries.
+Standing teams shall be in place to assist in finding and providing the tangible resources necessary to effectively carry out the church’s ministries and business.

-Qualifications for standing ministry team members will be the same as those of general ministry team members.
-(Article IV., Section 1.)
+Qualifications are the same as those of general ministry consensus members.

 The standing teams of the church shall be:

-The Facility Team will be responsible to ensure that the church has adequate facilities to effectively carry out its ministries.
-They will oversee the care, maintenance, and use of all facilities and grounds except the arena.
-They will also assist the pastor and elders with long range planning which will ensure that the church has adequate facilities to meet future needs.
+This team is responsible to ensure that the church has adequate facilities to effectively carry out its ministries.
+They will oversee the care, maintenance, and use of all facilities except the arena.
+They will not oversee paid staff.

-Members of standing ministry teams may be appointed by the pastor and/or elders, or be enlisted by a lay pastor or ministry team leader.
-Ordinarily members will be enlisted by the team leader or lay pastor directly responsible for the team.
-The term of office for standing ministry team members will be one year, but members may serve multiple terms by mutual consent of the pastor, team leader, lay pastor, and team member involved.
+Members of standing ministry teams may be appointed by the pastor and/or elders, or be enlisted by others who have been given that authority by the pastor and elders and do so under their supervision.
+The term of office for standing ministry team members will be two years with two members rotating off each year.
+Multiple terms may be served with mutual consent of team members and elder body

 A. Purpose and Function